SAbhaya/DataCamp-Notes/11.Fundamentals of Bayesian Data Analysis in R/Ch1.md

-# Fundamentals of Bayesian Data Analysis in R
+# Chapter 1 - Fundamentals of Bayesian Data Analysis in R

 ## What is Bayesian Data Analysis?